Student actors wear beige jackets and holding toilet rolls as binoculars

 Creating Companies

-Create and develop scratch performance work over a number of dynamic cycles in small companies.
+Create and develop scratch performance work over several dynamic cycles in small companies.
+Pitch ideas for work to producers, then collaborate in companies to make that work over a defined period of time.

 Professional Development

-You’ll learn about the practical nuts and bolts infrastructure of the theatre business and how to develop a career as a performer, theatre maker or company.
+You’ll learn about the practical ‘nuts and bolts’ infrastructure of the theatre and performance business, and how to develop a career as a performer, theatre maker or company.

 Professional Production